 Carpets, made of natural materials, are also at risk of a moth infestation.
 This one, however, is tricky to deal with, since you most probably don’t want to dispose of the infested rug.
 You want to save it, of course.
 After all, natural fabric carpets are expensive.
 You would have to treat it with a specific type of commercial product and possibly try to fix any damage by hiring a professional.

 A moth infestation can be extremely troublesome if left untreated.
+If you have moths, there’s a chance you might also have carpet beetles which you need to get rid of.
 Make sure to act quickly at the earliest signs with preventative methods.
 If the problem persists and gets out of your hands, there are always pest control services that would fix the problem for you.
 Sometimes a professional approach is the only reliable option.